gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 -----------------------------------------------------------------------------

 ## Scenario #1.
-Load dependent assemblies from an app's outside folder
+Load dependent assemblies from an app's outside directory

 Let's take a look on example scenario.
-Suppose we have `ContosoApp` installed at `C:\Program Files\ContosoApp` folder.
+Suppose we have `ContosoApp` installed at `C:\Program Files\ContosoApp` directory.
-The folder contains a single `ContosoApp.exe` assembly which represents the main executable file of the app.
+The directory contains a single `ContosoApp.exe` assembly which represents the main executable file of the app.

-`ContosoApp.exe` has a dependency on `ContosoEngine.dll` assembly which is located at `C:\Program Files\Common Files\Contoso\Engine` folder.
+`ContosoApp.exe` has a dependency on `ContosoEngine.dll` assembly which is located at `C:\Program Files\Common Files\Contoso\Engine` directory.
 It so happens ContosoApp uses a common engine developed by the company.

 Now when `ContosoApp.exe` is run, it bails out with the following exception: